 Understanding the Parent of a Child Student Visa UK 2026

-This specialised visa route recognises that very young children studying abroad need parental support.
-It allows one parent to live in the UK while their child attends an independent fee-paying school under a Child Student Visa.
-The visa is tightly linked to your child's education — when they turn 12 or complete their studies, your permission to stay ends.
-This route does not lead to settlement and comes with strict restrictions on work and study.
+This specialised route recognises that very young children studying abroad need parental support.
+It allows one parent to live in the UK while their child attends an independent fee-paying school on a Child Student Visa.
+The visa is tied entirely to the child's education — when they turn 12 or finish studying, the parent's permission ends.
+The route does not lead to settlement and carries strict work and study prohibitions.

 Who Qualifies for the Parent of a Child Student Visa?

-The Parent of a Child Student visa (formerly Parent of a Tier 4 Child) is for one parent of a child aged 4-11 studying at an independent fee-paying UK school.
-It costs £726 from 8 April 2026, plus £1,035/year Immigration Health Surcharge.
-Permission ends when the child turns 12 or finishes their studies.
-The accompanying parent cannot work, study, settle, or access public funds.
+The route is for one parent of a child aged 4-11 studying at an independent fee-paying UK school.
+It costs £726 from 8 April 2026, plus £1,035/year IHS.
+Permission ends when the child turns 12 or finishes studying.
+The parent cannot work, study, settle, or access public funds.

-This visa acknowledges that young children in their formative educational years (ages 4-11) may need direct parental supervision and care while studying abroad.
-It's distinct from other parent-related visas because it's entirely dependent on the child's student status — if the child's permission ends, so does the parent's.
-Only one parent can be in the UK under this route at any time; the other parent cannot be in the UK or planning to join.
+The visa acknowledges that children in their formative years may need direct parental care while studying abroad.
+It is entirely dependent on the child's student status — if the child's permission ends, so does the parent's.
+Only one parent can hold this visa at any time; the other cannot be in the UK or planning to join under it.

 Eligibility Requirements 2026

-You must be at least 18, be the parent of a child aged 4-11 with a Child Student Visa (or applying simultaneously), your child must attend an independent fee-paying day school, you must have sufficient funds for maintenance, and the other parent must not be in the UK or planning to join under this route.
-You must not intend to make the UK your main home.
+You must be 18 or over, be the parent of a child aged 4-11 holding (or applying for) a Child Student Visa at an independent fee-paying day school, hold sufficient maintenance funds, and maintain a home outside the UK.
+The other parent must not be in the UK or planning to join under this route.

 Core Eligibility Criteria